yulondawyatt/unit-fundamentals/evaluating-expressions/lesson-notes/readme.md

 - What is the difference between expressions and statements?
 For example, what is the difference between an `if` statement and a ternary expression?

-- In your own words, describe why both the variable `rating` and the `rating` key inside of the `soda` object will be equal to `4` in the code below.
+- In your own words, describe why both the variable `rating` and the `rating` key inside the `soda` object will be equal to `4` in the code below.

   ```js
   const soda = { name: "Sprite" };